 Information Forum 2019

-As Bloomington-Normal and McLean County gear up to redefine our economy, we must recognize the drastic effects of technology on the future of our cities.
+As Bloomington-Normal and McLean County gear up to redefine our economy, must recognize the drastic effects of technology on the future of our cities.
 And the future is now.
 Technology integration is especially challenging as it is ever evolving and impacting a wide array of services and infrastructure.
 More than ever before, many different organizations – public and private – will need to come together to help transform our cities into 21st century communities

 During the keynote, you will hear about how Kansas City, Missouri, is collaborating with community, business, academic, and technology stakeholders to integrate ever-evolving technologies to create an open government and improve citizen services and engagement.
 This topic speaks to the core of BN Advantage, our collaborative economic development effort to create a vibrant and sustainable regional economy in Bloomington-Normal and McLean County.